jayclassless/memcacheinspector/README.rst

 License
 =======

-memcacheinspector is released under the MIT License.
+memcacheinspector is released under the `MIT License <http://www.opensource.org/licenses/mit-license.php>`.
 See the LICENSE file for full text of the license.